Essentials for New Day Students

 When the community gathers for special occasions, students are often instructed to dress more formally than as stipulated by the daily dress code.
 At such times, students wear coats and ties, dresses, or other attire that is similarly respectful of the given event’s significance.

-Each student’s ID card is also Stevenson School’s on-campus debit card.
-Simoneau’s snack bar in the Rosen Family Student Center is a place to purchase granola bars, donuts, lattes, etc. Simoneau’s accepts both cash and the debit card.
-In order to purchase treats at Simoneau’s using the debit card, you must have funds available in your account.
-Your family will need to add funds through the My Kids Spending account.
-For additional questions, please contact Ms. Mary McGuinness at firstname.lastname@example.org.
+Each student’s ID card is also Stevenson School’s on-campus purchase card.
+Simoneau’s snack bar in the Rosen Family Student Center is a place to purchase granola bars, donuts, lattes, etc. Simoneau’s accepts both cash and the student ID card.
+In order to purchase treats at Simoneau’s using the student ID card, the student account must be current and you must also have your parents complete the campus spending limits form on their Parent Pirate Page.
+If the form is not completed and monthly spending limits are not established, you will not be able to use the student ID card for purchases at Simoneau's or the campus store.
+For additional questions, please contact Ms. Mary McGuinness at email@example.com.

 It is important to look ahead and schedule your vacations around breaks carefully so there are no conflicts with missing school or exams.
-For more information about fall break in November, winter break in December, and spring break in February, please visit the Vacation Travel Planning web page at www.stevensonschool.org/vacationplanning.
+For more information about fall break in November, winter break in December, and spring break in February, please download this resource for your reference.

-Fall break (in November) and spring break (in February) immediately follow end- of-term exams, so we encourage students and parents to schedule flights that do not require an earlier departure.
-You will be sitting for exams on those days until 3:00 p.m.
-In an extreme circumstance, an early departure may be approved by the dean of students via an application for a planned absence, which is available in the dean’s offices and must be submitted well in advance.
+Winter break (in December) immediately follows closing day after the end of the semester exams.
+Students should plan on staying through the end of the school day.
+Fall break (in November) and spring break (in February) immediately follow the last day of classes, so we encourage students and parents to schedule vacation plans that do not require an earlier departure.
+Students may depart for fall and spring break any time after their last class on Friday.
+In an extreme circumstance, an early departure before breaks may be approved by the dean of students via an application for a planned absence, which is available in the dean’s offices and must be submitted well in advance.

 Stevenson has a registered nurse on duty in the Health Center, Monday through Thursday, from 7:00 a.m. to 10:00 p.m., and Fridays from 7:00 a.m. to 7:00 p.m.; the nurse’s office is set up like a mini-infirmary so if you feel sick during the academic day, you can come and lie down under the nurse’s care.
 If you are too sick to attend classes, the nurse will be in touch with a parent or guardian to arrange plans to send you home.
 In the case of an emergency you would likely be transported to a hospital and your parents would be contacted immediately.
 If you are concerned about sports participation following an illness or injury, it is a good idea to talk to the coach directly, the dean of students, and the athletic director.
 Keeping the lines of communication open will help us address your illnesses or injuries as effectively and comfortably as possible.